nlesc-sherlock/Sherlock/topics/timeline-visualization.md

 ## work plan (subject to change)

 So here's how I envision us starting work on this.
-The visualization problem breaks down into 3 problems:
-   1. the technological side of making the JavaScript work
-   1. the data collection and preparation side
-   1. the visual analytics side: what visualization is best suited to simply represent a given aspect of the data

 1. First, we should have a brainstorm to make an inventory of the data sets that we will be working with, and we should discuss what JavaScript libraries are likely best suited for visualizing them what problems we may have.
 1. Second, we should divide over two subteams.